LunCoSim/lunco-sim/README.md

 **Integration example:**
    1. You've designed a robot using RPI
-   2. You to install LunCo linux subsystem
+   2. You install the LunCo linux subsystem
    3. LunCo takes care of "faking" robot's / flatsat with sim data
-   4. You run same config + LunCo as on REAL mission
+   4. You run same config + LunCo as if it was on a REAL mission

 ## How to run